Something went wrong

 Abnormal AL possible—refer to a hematology specialist for evaluation

-Normal AL unlikely—refer to PYP results to determine if ATTR cardiac amyloidosis is possible
+Normal AL unlikely—refer to cardiac amyloid radionuclide imaging results to determine if ATTR cardiac amyloidosis is possible

-ASNC advises utilization of PYP cardiac imaging to diagnose ATTR cardiac amyloidosis2
+ASNC advises utilization of 99mTc-PYP or 99mTc-HMDP tracers to diagnose ATTR cardiac amyloidosis

-• The recommended time between injection of 99mTc-PYP and scan is 3 hours to maximize specificity#
+• The recommended time between injection of 99mTc-PYP or 99mTc-HMDP and scan is 3 hours to maximize specificity§

-If clinical suspicion is high despite a negative or inconclusive scan, a biopsy should be considered.2InterpretationSTEP 1
+If clinical suspicion is high despite a negative or inconclusive scan, a biopsy should be considered.2Imaging interpretationStep 1 - visual interpretation

 Visual interpretation

-• Evaluate SPECT images to confirm diffuse radiotracer uptake in the myocardium and differentiate from blood or overlying bone uptake5
+• Evaluate SPECT images to confirm diffuse radiotracer uptake in the myocardium and differentiate from blood or overlying bone uptake4

-• SPECT provides a more effective method of radiotracer localization compared to planar images, given the inability to distinguish myocardial uptake from blood pool uptake5
+• SPECT provides a more effective method of radiotracer localization compared to planar images, given the inability to distinguish myocardial uptake from blood pool uptake4

 • If myocardial tracer uptake is visually present on SPECT, proceed to Step 2, semi-quantitative visual grading.
 If no myocardial tracer uptake is present on SPECT, the visual grade is 02